muhdmokhtar11/budget-tracker/DOCKER_SETUP.md

 - `_JAVA_OPTIONS`: Adjust JVM memory settings
 - `MYSQL_DATABASE`: Change the database name

-## Team Sharing Options
+## Team Collaboration

-### Option 1: Docker Hub (Recommended)
+### For New Team Members

+1. Clone the repository
+2. Ensure Docker Desktop is running
+3. Run `docker-compose up -d`
+4. Access the application at http://localhost:8080

+### Sharing Changes

-1. Push the image to Docker Hub
+1. Commit your changes to Git
-2. Share the `docker-compose.yml` file
-3. Team members pull and run

-### Option 2: Private Registry

-1. Set up a private Docker registry
-2. Push images there
+2. Push to the repository
-3. Team members pull from private registry
+3. Team members pull the latest changes

-### Option 3: Image Export/Import

-1. Export the image: `docker save personalbudgettracker > app.tar`
-2. Share the tar file
-3. Team members import: `docker load < app.tar`

-### Option 4: Source Code Only

-1. Share the source code
-2. Team members build locally using `npm run java:docker`
+4. Run `docker-compose up -d --build` to rebuild with changes

+### Database Data

+- Database data is persisted in a Docker volume
-3. Run with `docker-compose up -d`
+- To reset data: `docker-compose down -v && docker-compose up -d`
+- To backup data: `docker exec personal-budget-tracker-mysql-1 mysqldump -u root personalbudgettracker > backup.sql`